KingsOnline/adapt-intro/README.md

 **_showOn** - array of strings - optional - Array of content objects that should enable adapt-intro icon.
 If empty shows on all pages.

+**_showOnMenu** - Boolean - optional - Set to true to enable the extension on the menu page.

 ## Pro tips
-* Add a adapt-intro.less file to your theme to allow you to easily customize the introduction to match your look and style.
+* Add a adapt-intro.less file to your theme to allow you to easily customise the introduction to match your look and style.
 * Use the option `exitOnOverlayClick: true` to prevent learners leaving the tutorial by accidentally click out.

 ## Todo